( Overview of orthodontic problems )

 Crooked and crowded teeth are hard to clean.
 This can lead to tooth decay, gum disease, abnormal wear of the tooth surface, inefficient chewing action and excessive strain on gum tissue and the bone that supports the teeth.

 Most untreated orthodontic issues worsen over time.
 Treatment by a specialist to correct the original problem is often less costly than the additional dental care required to treat serious problems that can develop in later years.

 In addition, well aligned teeth and a properly functioning bite are key ingredients to an attractive smile.
 Orthodontic treatment can bring the teeth, jaw and mouth into proportion with the face, increasing self esteem and confidence.

 Both children and adults can benefit from orthodontic treatment.
 The introduction of clear braces and behind-the-teeth braces makes correcting malocclusions a realistic option for everyone.

 Orthodontics, like all good things, takes time.
 Treatment is also as unique as you are.
 Treatment time is generally dependent on the growth of the mouth and face, the severity of the problem, and the patient’s commitment to treatment.
 Treatment typically ranges from 3 – 24 months.

 The Invisalign system uses a series of customized aligners that fit comfortably over the patient’s teeth.
 Made from clear plastic, the removable aligners are transparent and less noticeable, as compared to traditional braces.

-A number of Smile Dental’s practices offer orthodontic treatment ( CBD , Albany, Sylvia Park and Henderson branches).
+A number of Smile Dental’s practices offer orthodontic treatment ( CBD, Albany, Sylvia Park, Henderson, and Takanini branches).
 These Smile Dental dentists with a special interest in orthodontics offer a variety of different types of braces, including traditional metal braces, Damon braces, and white or clear braces.
 A select number of our dentists also offer Invisalign, a virtually invisible alternative to braces.